 Securing daily payments

-The authorities are creating backup arrangements to secure daily payments in the event that serious disruptions of society or emergency conditions would prevent the use of normal payment systems.
+The authorities have created backup arrangements to secure daily payments in the event that serious disruptions of society or emergency conditions would prevent the use of normal payment systems.

-If a bank were to suffer a serious long-term disruption in its operations, its customers’ account and card services could be handled in the new backup account system being established.
+If a bank were to suffer a serious long-term disruption in its operations, its customers’ account and card services could be handled in a backup account system.
 In addition, these measures include securing payment traffic between banks.

 Latest on securing daily payments